 There is no Primary dental coverage.
 Dental coverage is optional - you may choose not to have any coverage.
 If you want to have coverage, you must choose the dental options.
 Health Dollars and Costs for this coverage are found in Appendix I.

 The following services are covered to the maximums in the current Dental Association fee guide in the province where the service is performed.

 All maximums are per team member or dependent.
-Specialist fees are paid at the Specialist fee guide.

 Basic preventative and restorative services